aayushverma03/trano-sports-ai/README.md

 # trano-sports-ai
 Respository of player performance analytics using computer vision and also product/feature development for APP

-Football player analysis and scoring engine for TRANO framework.
+Football player analysis and scoring engine for TRANO platform.
+This is an example repository.

 ## 🧠 What It Does
 This repo contains: